stimmenet/snet_tmpl_basic/README/src/setup.md

 > `grunt`

 in your terminal window while being in the root directory of your project.
 Now, whenever you change a `.scss` file within the `Resources/Public/Styles/sass/`, grunt recognizes this, (re-) compiles your `.scss` files to `.css` files and automatically adds browser prefixes if neccessary.
 Additionally, all .md files within the `README/src/` folder will be converted to .html files.

+Please be aware that if the `package.json` did change, for example with a new commit, you most likely have to run `npm install` again, to install all newly added dependencies.

   [1]: http://git-scm.com/downloads